mrismanaziz/Reforestation/README.md

-## What is bread's favorite number?
-Leaven.
+## What do you call an alligator in a vest?
+An in-vest-igator!